googleapis/go-sql-spanner/README.md

 ## Troubleshooting

-This driver shouldn't automatically retry the transactions but it does.
-It causes unwanted results.
-Don't use this library in production yet.
+The driver will propagate any Aborted error that is returned by Cloud Spanner during a read/write transaction, and it will currently not automatically retry the transaction.

 ---